Copepod: Behavior

 The second pair of cephalic appendages in free-living copepods is usually the main time-averaged source of propulsion, beating like oars to pull the animal through the water.
 However, different groups have different modes of feeding and locomotion, ranging from almost immotile for several minutes (e.g. some harpacticoid copepods) to intermittent motion (e.g., some cyclopoid copepods) and continuous displacements with some escape reactions (e.g. most calanoid copepods).

 Slow-motion macrophotography video (50%), taken using ecoSCOPE, of juvenile Atlantic herring (38 mm) feeding on copepods – the fish approach from below and catch each copepod individually.
 In the middle of the image, a copepod escapes successfully to the left.

 Some copepods have extremely fast escape responses when a predator is sensed, and can jump with high speed over a few millimetres.
-Many species have neurons surrounded by myelin (for increased conduction speed), which is very rare among invertebrates (other examples are some annelids and malacostracan crustaceans like palaemonid shrimp and penaeids).
+Many species have neurons surrounded by myelin (for increased conduction speed), which is rare among invertebrates (other examples are some annelids and malacostracan crustaceans).
 Even rarer, the myelin is highly organized, resembling the well-organized wrapping found in vertebrates (Gnathostomata).
-Despite their fast escape response, copepods are successfully hunted by slow-swimming seahorses, which approach their prey so gradually, it senses no turbulence, then suck the copepod into their snout too suddenly for the copepod to escape.
+Despite their fast escape response, copepods are successfully hunted by the slow-swimming seahorse, which approaches its prey so gradually it senses no turbulence, then sucks the copepod into its snout too suddenly for the copepod to escape.

-Several species are bioluminescent and able to produce light.
-It is assumed this is an antipredatory defense mechanism.
+Several species are bioluminescent.
+This is considered an antipredatory defense mechanism.

 Finding a mate in the three-dimensional space of open water is challenging.
 Some copepod females solve the problem by emitting pheromones, which leave a trail in the water that the male can follow.
 Copepods experience a low Reynolds number and therefore a high relative viscosity.
-One foraging strategy involves chemical detection of sinking marine snow aggregates and taking advantage of nearby low-pressure gradients to swim quickly towards food sources.
+One foraging strategy involves chemical detection of sinking marine snow aggregates and taking advantage of nearby low-pressure gradients to approach food sources.

 Diet

 Most free-living copepods feed directly on phytoplankton, catching cells individually.
 A single copepod can consume up to 373,000 phytoplankton per day.
-They generally have to clear the equivalent to about a million times their own body volume of water every day to cover their nutritional needs.
+They generally have to clear the equivalent to about one million times their own body volume of water every day to cover their nutritional needs.
 Some of the larger species are predators of their smaller relatives.
 Many benthic copepods eat organic detritus or the bacteria that grow in it, and their mouth parts are adapted for scraping and biting.
-Herbivorous copepods, particularly those in rich, cold seas, store up energy from their food as oil droplets while they feed in the spring and summer on plankton blooms.
+Herbivorous copepods, particularly those in rich, cold seas, store energy from their food as oil droplets while they feed in the spring and summer on plankton blooms.
 These droplets may take up over half of the volume of their bodies in polar species.
 Many copepods (e.g., fish lice like the Siphonostomatoida) are parasites, and feed on their host organisms.
 In fact, three of the 10 known orders of copepods are wholly or largely parasitic, with another three comprising most of the free-living species.